 After the Second World War there was a massive immigration from the Netherlands to North America, especially to Canada.
 When members of the Reformed Churches in the Netherlands arrived in Canada, they first took up contact with already existing churches of Reformed persuasion in the hope that they could join with them.
 That hope soon disappeared when it became clear that one of those churches, the Protestant Reformed Church, expected the newly arrived immigrants to accept a document called "The Declaration of Principles" which essentially equated election and covenant.
 They refused to do this as they did not wish to be bound by theological formulations beyond the Three Forms of Unity.

 The other Reformed church under consideration was the Christian Reformed Church.
 Joining it also proved impossible when it became clear that this church sided with those in the Netherlands who had earlier expelled the newly arrived immigrants.

 The consequence of all this was that immigrants organized their own congregations.
 The first congregation was instituted on April 16, 1950, in Lethbridge, Alberta.
 That same year also saw churches instituted in Edmonton and Neerlandia, AB, Orangeville, ON, and New Westminster, BC.
-Over the years, this has grown to a federation of sixty-one churches, most of which are in Canada, but also some in the United States.
+Over the years, this has grown to a federation of sixty-two churches, most of which are in Canada, but also some in the United States.